Differentially Private Optimizers Can Learn Adversarially Robust Models: Theoretical Analysis on Linear Classifiers

 \subsection{Adversarially Robust Errors of Private Linear classifiers}

+Now we analyze the robust error of DP classifiers, which requires a different analysis from \Cref{thm:robust classifier} because $\langle 1\rangle$ DP modifies the optimization instead of the objective function, unlike $\mathcal{R}_{\gamma}$ which modifies the natural error $\mathcal{R}_{0}$; $\langle 2\rangle$ consequently, deriving the DP parameters $\w$ and $b$ is much more difficult: we need to solve ${\arg\min}_{\w,b}\mathcal{R}_{\gamma}(f(\cdot;\w,b))$ under the additional constraint (imposed by DP) that \eqref{eq:private grad} equals 0 in expectation.
+While it is possible to simplify the problem, for example, by analyzing the deterministic gradient flow \cite{bu2021convergence} or by formulating the actual objective that DP-SGD optimizes \cite{song2021evading}, this is beyond the scope of this work.

 We consider a specific linear classifier $f(\cdot;\mathbf{1},b)$ where only the intercept $b$ is learned and privatized\footnote{Note that DP is only required on trainable parameters that are learned from data; otherwise no data privacy can be leaked.
 Therefore this specific classifier is guaranteed to be DP.}.
+This is known as the bias term fine-tuning \citep{zaken2021bitfit,bu2022differentially}, a popular approach in fine-tuning the DP or standard neural networks.

 For this classifier and any $b$, the robust error ($\gamma\neq 0$) and the natural error ($\gamma= 0$) are:

 where $\bm\gamma_d\equiv(\gamma,\cdots,\gamma)$.
 With \eqref{eq:robust error of any intercept}, we can analyze the robust and natural errors for any intercept $b$ (private or not, robust or natural) and any attack magnitude $\gamma$.